izuzanak/uclang/README.md

 #### Operators known from C/C++

-Standard operators known from C/C++ are supported.
+All standard operators known from C/C++ are supported, and have same intuitive functionality.

 ```cpp
 class Main